 If you are very tired, though, you will need to balance activity with rest.
-It is OK to rest when you need to.
-To learn more about fatigue, please see our document Fatigue in People With Cancer.
+It’s OK to rest when you need to.
+To learn more about fatigue, see Fatigue in People With Cancer.

 Exercise can improve your physical and emotional health.

 - Along with a good diet, it can help you get to and stay at a healthy weight.

 - It can help lower anxiety and depression.

 - It can make you feel happier.

 - It helps you feel better about yourself.

 Getting regular physical activity also plays a role in helping to lower the risk of some cancers, as well as having other health benefits.

 Can I lower my risk of the melanoma growing or coming back?

 Most people want to know if there are certain lifestyle changes they can make to reduce their risk of cancer growing or coming back.